 enymex SYSTEM USER AGREEMENT

-This Agreement ("Agreement") sets out the terms on which the New York Mercantile Exchange, Inc. ("NYMEX” or the "Exchange") a for-profit Delaware corporation having its principal place of business at One North End Avenue, World Financial Center, New York New York, 10282-1101, which owns and operates enymex, an electronic trading platform for the trading of commodity products, has agreed to provide the party identified below ("User") with access to enymex.
+This enymexK System User Agreement (this "Agreement") sets out the terms on which the New York Mercantile Exchange, Inc. ("NYMEX” or the "Exchange") a for-profit Delaware corporation having its principal place of business at One North End Avenue, World Financial Center, New York New York, 10282-1101, which owns and operates enymex, an electronic trading platform for the trading of commodity products, has agreed to provide the party identified below ("User") with access to and use of enymex.

-Access to the System.
-NYMEX hereby grants User, a non-exclusive, non-transferable, revocable license to access enymex as it may exist from time to time and to utilize any hardware, software, systems and/ or communications links furnished by NYMEX to User from time to time (collectively, taken together with enymex, the "System") to allow User to post bids and offers on the System, and to enter into transactions on the System (“Transactions”), in accordance with the Terms of Access as defined below.
+Access to and Use of the System.
+NYMEX hereby grants User, a non-exclusive, non-transferable, revocable license to access and use enymexK as it may exist from time to time and to utilize any hardware, software, systems and/ or communications links furnished by NYMEX to User from time to time (collectively, taken together with enymexK, the "System") to allow User to post bids and offers on the System, and to enter into transactions on the System (“Transactions”), in accordance with the Terms of Access as defined below.

 Terms of Access.
-This Agreement taken together with the following documents shall constitute the “Terms of Access” (except that Exchange Class A and COMEX Division Members and Member Firms who are Users shall also continue to be subject to all Exchange Rules and Bylaws): (i) the Fee Schedule; and (ii) any and all Click On Terms posted by NYMEX on the System at the initiation of trading and from time to time thereafter and as to which the User has indicated its consent by clicking on the "I accept" icon (hereafter "Click Ons").
-The Terms of Access shall govern User's access to and use of the System and any and all Transactions entered into by User.
-NYMEX may amend the Terms of Access at any time by posting amendments on the System and/or the enymex website, and any such amendments will be binding on User upon the effective date specified in such posting, provided, however, that any increases in the Fee Schedule shall not become effective until 30 days after such posting.
+This Agreement taken together with the following documents shall constitute the “Terms of Access” (except that Exchange Class A and COMEX Division Members and Member Firms who are Users shall also continue to be subject to all Exchange Rules and Bylaws): (i) the Fee Schedule attached to this Agreement as Exhibit A; and (ii) any and all Click On Terms posted by NYMEX on the System at the initiation of trading and from time to time thereafter and as to which the User has indicated its consent by clicking on the "I accept" icon (hereafter "Click Ons"); provided, however, in the event of a conflict between this Agreement, the Terms of Access and the Click Ons, this Agreement shall control.
+NYMEX may amend the Terms of Access at any time by posting amendments on the System and/or the enymex website for a period of no less than five (5) business days prior to their effective date, and any such amendments will be binding on User subsequent to the foregoing five (5) business day period , provided, however, that any increases in the Fee Schedule shall not become effective until 30 days after such posting.

 User’s Representations, Warranties and Covenants.
 Each representation, warranty and covenant set forth in this Section 3 is deemed to be repeated as of the date on which the User and/or persons authorized by the User shall enter any bid or offer on the System.
 User hereby represents, warrants and covenants as follows: